-Valladolid is a charming, peaceful and colourful colonial city situated in the heart of Mexico’s Yucatan Peninsula.
+Valladolid is a charming, peaceful and colorful colonial city situated in the heart of Mexico’s Yucatan Peninsula.
 This small city is often visited by big bus tour groups for an hour at the most, on their way to or from the popular Mayan Ruins of Chichen Itza.
 But in my opinion, Valladolid is worth a longer stay than this (at least two days) as it is truly an amazing and magical place!
 The city even made the list as one of Mexico’s “Pueblos Magicos” (Magical Towns).
 The city is laid out in a grid pattern (making it easy to find your way around) and the cobblestone streets are lined with both vibrant and pastel-coloured colonial buildings featuring gorgeous architecture.
 This city is a photographer’s dream!
 It is the perfect place to simply wander around, explore the streets and absorb the tranquil atmosphere while immersing yourself in the local culture.

 There are a variety of interesting things to do and beautiful things to see in and around Valladolid.
-You can swim in underground cenotes (natural freshwater filled sinkholes in the ground – Cenote Hacienda San Lorenzo Oxman and Cenote Zaci were my favourites), climb and explore Mayan Ruins (Ek Balam was my favourite lesser-known ruins site nearby but the popular Chichen Itza is also only 45 minutes from the city), rent a bicycle and explore some of the surrounding countryside and traditional villages, explore inside the San Bernardino de Siena Convent within the city, relax in Valladolid’s central park and admire the beautiful cathedral or watch a traditional music and dance performance there in the evenings.
+You can swim in underground cenotes (natural freshwater-filled sinkholes in the ground – Cenote Hacienda San Lorenzo Oxman and Cenote Zaci were my favourites), climb and explore Mayan Ruins (Ek Balam was my favourite lesser-known ruins site nearby but the popular Chichen Itza is also only 45 minutes from the city), rent a bicycle and explore some of the surrounding countryside and traditional villages, explore inside the San Bernardino de Siena Convent within the city, relax in Valladolid’s central park and admire the beautiful cathedral or watch a traditional music and dance performance there in the evenings.
 There is really no shortage of things to do!

 When you book your stay in Valladolid, I would recommend Hostel La Candelaria.
 It is a very pleasant and friendly hostel that is centrally located and perfect for budget-conscious travelers.

 I loved the Bacalar Lagoon in the southern part of Quintana Roo state in Mexico cuz it’s both fun and relaxing.
 It’s an incredible and magical place that has nothing to envy other dreamy destinations: the water is beautiful, crystal clear and with sevens shades of blue.
 Here you can just chill on a hammock, relax on a private wooden jetty or have some pretty much fun on a kayak, on a SUP, on a boat or by simply jumping into the fresh and unsalty water.
 Not to forget sunsets.. they’re just awesome!
-I stayied at Casa Corazon, a little yellow house with a few rooms and a wooden roof with private access to the lagoon.
-I’d really recommed it for a cheap but comfortable stay in a very special site of the lagoon with a wonderful jetty adn colorful hammocks.
+I stayed at Casa Corazon, a little yellow house with a few rooms and a wooden roof with private access to the lagoon.
+I’d really recommend it for a cheap but comfortable stay in a very special site of the lagoon with a wonderful jetty and colorful hammocks.
 How many days?
 I’d say minimum 3 days but I’m sure you won’t regret it if you decide to stay longer!

 Isla Mujeres is a must-see island off the coast of the Yucatan Peninsula.
 It has the beautiful, white beaches and blue water of Cancun, but more laid-back and relaxing.
 A ferry runs from Cancun every half hour.
 It is close enough that you can visit just of the day, but we recommend staying for a few days.
 Rent a golf course to ride around the island and see the breathtaking Caribbean.
 Don’t forget to spend some time on Playa Norte, rated one of the best beaches in Mexico.
 If beaching isn’t your thing, there’s always snorkeling, swimming with the whale sharks, or a visit to the turtle farm.
 The beauty of Isla Mujeres is the calm, laid-back atmosphere and the charm of the island life, so close to hustle of Cancun.

 Western Mexico is where sandy white beaches, urban cities, and nature converge.
-The weather is beautiful and the the environment diverse.
+The weather is beautiful and the environment diverse.
 Surf the world-class waves, kayak, and eat local seafood at local villages.
 Head inland for waterfalls, lakes, mountains, and a myriad of agave plantations, cattle ranches, and avocado groves.
-Trek inland to visit the colonial cities filled with museums, ancient churches and divine eats.
+Trek inland to visit the colonial cities filled with museums, ancient churches, and divine eats.

 Sayulita is a sleepy, hippy-surfer town just 20 miles from Puerto Vallarta.
 Although it’s not as sleepy as it once was.
-In the past decade it has been “discovered” by American and Canadian expats who see it as an ideal location for a winter home.
-Still, it has an easy, laid back-vibe to it and has not yet succumbed to mass tourism, unlike many other Mexican beach destinations.
+In the past decade, it has been “discovered” by American and Canadian expats who see it as an ideal location for a winter home.
+Still, it has an easy, laid back vibe to it and has not yet succumbed to mass tourism, unlike many other Mexican beach destinations.

-There’s not a whole lot to do here other than chill on the beach, take surfing lessons, rent a paddle-board, browse the health food market or enjoy an icy margarita and some tasty tacos at one of the colorful restaurants or bars.
-In other words it’s pure heaven if what you want is to relax in a beautiful, tranquil spot with perfect weather and just enough low-key, evening activities to keep you entertained.
+There’s not a whole lot to do here other than chill on the beach, take surfing lessons, rent a paddle board, browse the health food market or enjoy an icy margarita and some tasty tacos at one of the colorful restaurants or bars.
+In other words, it’s pure heaven if what you want is to relax in a beautiful, tranquil spot with perfect weather and just enough low-key, evening activities to keep you entertained.

 Guadalajara is often overlooked as a tourist destination, perhaps because big brother “Mexico City” is the place most people think of when choosing to visit a big metropolis in this exciting country.
-However, in our opinion Guadalajara has plenty to offer and is definitely worth a few days of exploration.
+However, in our opinion, Guadalajara has plenty to offer and is definitely worth a few days of exploration.

 For starters, as the birthplace of the mariachi, you can always count on great live music and entertainment in the many squares and restaurants.
 Then there’s the beautiful architecture and social atmosphere of the Centro Historico with its great cathedral and surrounding plazas.
-Also, the modern Chapultepec neighborhood, the upscale suburb of Tlaquepaque and the grass roots area of Tonala are great for strolling, shopping and dining.
+Also, the modern Chapultepec neighborhood, the upscale suburb of Tlaquepaque and the grassroots area of Tonala are great for strolling, shopping, and dining.
 Finally, Guadalajara makes a good base for visiting nearby, pretty Lake Chapala and the town of Tequila where you can see how this local drink is made.

 If you are looking to slow down and relax in a hidden paradise often frequented by the rich and famous, then Yelapa may be the perfect destination.
 We took a day ferry from Puerto Vallarta to this idyllic fishing village and always regretted not staying longer.
 (Boats are the primary way to arrive).
 We had time for a short hike to a waterfall, a swim in the plunge pool, a visit to the local church, and a seaside drink at one of the local cafes.
 It’s a town catering to visitors, with iguanas to hold, parasailing, horse riding, and knick-knacks.
 However, the laid-back atmosphere let us just hang out and relax.

-Northern Central HIghlands & Central Mexico
+Northern Central Highlands & Central Mexico